dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 Now that we have a basic idea of how our data looks and its characteristics, we can begin to process our data for analysis.
 Some **Key Steps** include:
-1. Dealing with Null and missing values
+1. Dealing with NULL and missing values
 2. Removing duplicates
 3. Checking for data type errors (inconsistent/mismatched data types)
 4. Spell checking the data